01. How does fragrance extraction work?

 What temperature is required for fragrance extraction?

 Every plant has its own specific requirements: the extraction process is not carried out in cold temperatures, but the temperature varies depending on the flower or resin being processed.
-The mixture is heated to around 30°; for the fragrance extraction of certain plants, the temperature can go up to 100°, depending on the plant and the solvent used.
+The mixture or the plant material is heated to around 30°; for the fragrance extraction of certain plants, the temperature can go up to 100°, depending on the plant and the solvent used.

-There are many other perfume manufacturing techniques, some of which are no longer used, such as enfleurage.
-Find out how expression, distillation, headspace technology and carbon dioxide extraction create perfumes today.
+There are many other perfume manufacturing processes that are highly appreciated, but some of which are no longer used, such as enfleurage.
+Find out how expression, steam distillation, headspace technology and carbon dioxide extraction create perfumes today.